 Vegetables and Garnishes

-Once the meat is on the grill, go ahead and chop/prep the rest of the veggies and garnishes.
+Once the meat is on the grill, go ahead and chop/prep the rest of the veggies and garnishes, then pickle the carrots and cucumber.

 Pickling the carrots and cucumber gives them an extra oomph, and that tangy vinegary flavor goes perfectly with the noodles, pork and the rest of the garnish.